What are rotation numbers?

-Rotation numbers – or bet numbers – are assigned to every possible bet you can make at a sportsbook.
+Rotation numbers – also referred to as bet numbers – are numerical IDs assigned to every possible bet you can make at a sportsbook.
 It is a way to identify a wager and submit your bets without confusion.
 For brick-and-mortar sportsbooks, like those in Nevada, the rotation number is often found to the left of the game/teams on the sportsbook’s odds board.

 A college football game between Team A and Team B may have a rotation number of 451 associated with Team A and 452 assigned to Team B. If Team A is a 7-point favorite, and a better would like to take Team A -7 against the spread, they will inform the sportsbook ticket writer or customer service agent that they would like to bet on 451 against the spread and state how much they would like to risk.

 Not all online sportsbooks display rotation numbers due to the point-and-click selection of individual wagers.

 Rotation numbers can be found on the odds boards at sportsbooks.
 It is usually a three-digit number next to the team or bet you're looking at.
 They can also be found on Covers' Scores & Matchup pages, where the rotation number is listed next to the team name.